Is your Kid Constipated? Time to Talk About Poop

-I am not going to share medical advice on constipation today.
-Please call your pediatrician if:
+I am not going to share medical advice on constipation today, so please call your pediatrician if your kid has:

-- Your kid is having pain that is waking them up from sleep.
+- pain that is waking them up from sleep.

 Now if this is bread and butter constipation (aka not a medical condition and ‘normal’) and you want to change some things quickly- your pediatrician will almost always suggest you make some lifestyle modifications.
 So let’s get to it!